rjbrock/ZF2-Rest-Custom-Method-Skeleton/README.md

 Description
 ------------
 This is a basic example of adding custom HTTP methods to your zend restful controllers.
+I have a more detailed explanation of what I am doing on my blog: http://rickbrock.com/2013/03/23/custom-http-methods-in-zf2/

 Instructions
 -------------